Pay now without Registration/logging in!

-After constructing the job description, carefully creating a fast-track onboarding process and going through extensive interviews, employers often let a few things slide with temporary staff start work.
-Here are three commons mistakes businesses make with temporary employees.
+After constructing the job description, carefully creating a fast-track onboarding process and going through extensive interviews, employers often let a few things slide when temporary staff start work.
+Here are three commons mistakes businesses make with temporary employees:

 Laws governing workplace safety, discrimination and harassment, wage and hours, and full-time employee benefits apply to temporary employees; however, many businesses neglect to follow their established procedures when taking on temporary employees.

 This potentially expensive and damaging mistake can be avoided by checking in with the local labor office to find out the requirements for short-term employees.
 If you’re not sure, it’s best to follow regular hiring procedures, even if the employees will only be with you a few weeks.

 A professional-looking resume doesn’t necessarily equate to a clean and tidy work history.
 More often than not, employers looking for holiday staffing or seasonal employees overlook the background check to save time.
 While this can quicken the hiring process, it also carries increased risk for the business.

 Managers need to ensure they hire reliable staff members, even if it’s only for a few weeks.
 Employees with a criminal background or an unreliable work history may become much more of a risk than a benefit during the holiday shopping season.

-New and inexperienced employees are more prone to injury than full-time, permanent employees.
-But, this is a completely preventable issue.
-Ensure safety training is a strong focus in your new-hire orientation.
+New and inexperienced employees are more prone to injury than full-time, permanent employees; however, this is a completely preventable issue.
+Ensure safety training is a strong focus in your new hire orientation.
 Plus, offer ongoing training and mentoring to prevent injuries to your staff.